lextm/jekyll-theme-chirpy/_posts/2013-9-7-how-to-root-htc-sensation-xe-ics.md

 ---
 I bought an HTC Sensation XE phone last year.
 Generally speaking it was a nice model.
 However, like any old enough model it started to suffer performance issues only after a few months of using.
 Luckily HTC shipped an upgrade to Android 4.0 (ICS) some time in May and after the upgrade the performance got better.

 Time flied and this year the phone finally aged and experienced a second wave of slowness which I could not get rid of.
 Because the warranty wore off, I attempted to flash in CyanogenMod ROM to it.
-The wonderful thing is that I have been enjoying super fast performance ever since, and never want to go back to HTC’s one.
+The wonderful thing is that I have been enjoying super fast performance ever since, and never want to go back to HTC's one.
 I should have blogged about my attempt a long time ago, but I hope now is not too late.
 <!--more-->

 # General Info on Android

-So before we begin, let’s visit some general information on how Android is flashed into a phone, as that will give you some ideas on why the following steps are important.
+So before we begin, let's visit some general information on how Android is flashed into a phone, as that will give you some ideas on why the following steps are important.

 You might not know that on a typical HTC Android phone, there are three ROMs shipped,